 Neuroscience is proud to be one of the few graduate programs at the University of Kentucky to be ranked within the top 20 programs at publicly funded universities nationwide (based on NIH research dollars awarded).
 The hard work, initiative and innovation of our faculty, postdoctoral scholars and graduate students have been instrumental in our attaining this status.
 We look forward to continued success and progress by having enthusiastic, highly qualified, intellectually stimulating students join our graduate program annually.

 Integrated Biomedical Sciences

-To give our students the widest choice of research topics, including multidisciplinary approaches, the basic science departments in the College of Medicine (Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology, and Physiology), the Graduate Center for Toxicology, and the Graduate Center for Nutritional Sciences have joined together to develop an integrated first-year curriculum.
+To give our students the widest choice of research topics, including multidisciplinary approaches, the basic science departments in the College of Medicine (Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology and Nutritional Sciences, Toxicology and Cancer Biology, and Physiology) have joined together to develop an integrated first-year curriculum.
 All entering graduate students pursuing doctoral degrees in these programs are now admitted through the Integrated Biomedical Sciences (IBS) program, an undifferentiated first-year core curriculum designed to promote:

 - Exposure to cellular and molecular concepts in the biomedical sciences